COVID-19 Information for Staff

 - Laureen Janzen for Counselling and Accessibility Services

-What do I do if I have school age children who are now required to be at home during the public school closures starting March 23 to April 10?
+What do I do if I have school-age children who continue to be at home now due to public school closures?

 What do I do if I can’t work from home due to family or childcare responsibilities?